ua-gist-open-source/gdal-intro/README.md

 as the OGR programs on https://gdal.org/programs/ogrinfo.html/.
 Read the `Synopsis`, `Description`, and `Example` of each of the programs in the lists.

+### 0. Update your Windows PATH
+gdal was installed in `C:\osgeo4w64` but windows will not know where these programs are unless we add them to our path.
+Follow [these instructions](http://www.kscodes.com/misc/how-to-set-path-in-windows-without-admin-rights/) to add `C:\OSGeo4W64\bin` to your `Path` Environment Variables.

 ### 1. From the GDAL and OGR Programs, find 4 programs, describe them, and compare them with other tools that perform similar functions that you are already familiar with.
 Add this to `answers.md`

 To test `gdal`, [download this file](https://drive.google.com/open?id=0B-vzf2mGcaRzQlJ3cE9BSE1LNTQ), a shaded